saksham6/document-rag-prototype/README.md

 # document-rag-prototype
 Retrieval-first RAG prototype for TXT and PDF documents

-# document-rag-prototype
+## Overview

-A retrieval-first RAG prototype for TXT and PDF documents, built to understand what actually breaks when moving from clean examples to real files.
-The project is modular, notebook-driven, and focused on practical document handling: extraction quality, chunking, embedding-based retrieval, reranking, and grounded answer generation.
+This project is a retrieval-first RAG prototype for TXT and PDF documents.
+It is built around a practical question: how well does a modular retrieval pipeline hold up once the input moves beyond clean examples and into real files with uneven structure.
+The current implementation focuses on the full retrieval path, including document loading, PDF text extraction, chunking, embedding-based search, reranking, and grounded answer generation.

-## Why this project exists

-Most small RAG examples look fine because the documents are clean and the questions are easy.
-Real PDFs are not like that.
-Some are structured reports, some are slide decks, and some mix headings, captions, tables, repeated headers, short fragments, and broken reading order.

-This project started from that problem: not just to retrieve text from documents, but to see how retrieval quality changes when the source itself is noisy.
+## Motivation

+Document-based QA becomes much harder when the source material is noisy.
+Reports, slide decks, and mixed-format PDFs often contain repeated headers, fragmented lines, captions, section markers, and broken reading order.
+In those settings, weak extraction and chunking decisions can hurt retrieval long before answer generation begins.
+This project was built to work through those practical issues step by step and to understand where the pipeline improves, where it still fails, and which parts need further tuning.

 ## Current direction